tembo-io/website/README.md

 $ npm run build-docs
 ```

 This commands will generate static content into the associated `build` directory and can be served using any static contents hosting service.

 ### Deployment

-- `main` is auto-deployed to https://tembo.io
+- `main` is auto-deployed to https://tembo.io via AWS Amplify
 - Open PRs (draft or regular) have preview environments deployed, comment including link will be posted in the PR

 ### Recommended Workflow